Galileo88/Galileos-Planet-Pack/README.md

   * Tuned Semi-major Axis so years are exactly 426.0 days long.

-  * Renamed the Kerbin World-Firsts agency.
+  * Renamed the Kerbin World-Firsts Society to Gaelean Historians Collective.

-  * Minor adjustments to terrain and biome map.
+  * Minor adjustments to terrain and biome maps.

 * Updated Texture Replacer.

 * Custom loading screen!

-* Added misc bells and whistles.
+* Various other new bells and whistles.

 **Known Issues**